Unboxed-Software/solana-course/content/intro-to-anchor.md

 - `init` - creates the account via a CPI to the system program and initializes it (sets its account discriminator)
 - `payer` - specifies the payer for the account initialization to be the `user` account defined in the struct
 - `space`- specifies that the space allocated for the account should be `8 + 8` bytes.
-The first 8 bytes is for a discriminator that Anchor automatically adds to identify the account type.
-The next 8 bytes allocates space for the data stored on the account as defined in the `AccountStruct` type.
+The first 8 bytes are for a discriminator that Anchor automatically adds to identify the account type.
+The next 8 bytes allocate space for the data stored on the account as defined in the `AccountStruct` type.

 For `user` we use the `#[account(..)]` attribute to specify that the given account is mutable.
 The `user` account must be marked as mutable because lamports will be deducted from the account to pay for the initialization of `account_name`.